 6 Fashion Faux Pas that Kill Your Style Over 60

-When I interviewed fashion expert, Melanie Payge, for our style over 60 video series, I was shocked to find out that I was committing several serious fashion faux pas.
+When I interviewed fashion expert, Melanie Payge, I was shocked to find out that I was committing several serious fashion faux pas.
 Not only was I drawing attention away from my best assets, but, I was actually making some of the challenges that us older women face even worse.

 Here are the top 6 fashion faux pas that kill your style after 60 and some advice on how to fix them.